luizfonseca/acme-v2/README.md

-# acme-lib
+# acme-v2

-acme-lib is a library for accessing ACME (Automatic Certificate Management Environment) services such as [Let's Encrypt](https://letsencrypt.org/).
+acme-v2 is a library for accessing ACME (Automatic Certificate Management Environment) services such as [Let's Encrypt](https://letsencrypt.org/).
 Uses ACME v2 to issue/renew certificates.

+## Forked from acme-lib

+This library is a fork of [acme-lib](https://github.com/algesten/acme-lib) while addressing some of the issues that were not addressed in the original library.

 ## Example